SDG 7 - Strategic Initiatives

 renewable energy solar panels

-• Ivey Net-Zero Event Series: The Centre for Building Sustainable Value established the Net Zero Lab to mobilize Ivey’s research and teaching expertise to help business leaders and policy makers navigate the highly complex net-zero transition.
-Reports and events are available to support businesses in making a pledge towards renewable energy.
+Ivey Net-Zero Event Series: Hosted by the Centre for Building Sustainable Value, this series mobilizes research and teaching to support business leaders and policymakers in navigating the net-zero transition.
+Events and reports are publicly available to guide renewable energy pledges.

 Low Carbon Innovation